GabrielGoeken/CIVE202_Spring2026_TRANS-01-11_Project5_GitHub/README.md

-# CIVE202_Spring2026_TRANS-01-11_Project5_GitHub
+# CIVE202 Final Project
-A GitHub repository of our final project in the class CIVE202.
+The purpose of this project was _.
+The objective of this project was _.